-Maestro Andrew Sewell enters his second season as music director of the San Luis Obispo Symphony and nineteenth season with the Wisconsin Chamber Orchestra, having had long tenures with the Wichita, Toledo and Mansfield, Ohio Symphonies.
+Maestro Andrew Sewell enters his fourth season as music director of the San Luis Obispo Symphony and twenty-first season with the Wisconsin Chamber Orchestra, having had long tenures with the Wichita, Toledo and Mansfield, Ohio Symphonies.
 Known for his innovative programming and knack for discovering new talent, Sewell is a highly skilled orchestra builder with a wide knowledge and range of repertoire.
 In demand as a guest conductor, he has led the Toronto, Detroit, Milwaukee, Columbus, Syracuse, Illinois, Monterey, Gulf Coast and Eugene Symphony Orchestras, as well as the New Zealand Symphony Orchestra, Auckland Philharmonia, Christchurch Symphony, National Symphony of Mexico, Kyushu Symphony (Japan), City Chamber Orchestra of Hong Kong, OK Mozart Festival, WI Peninsula Music Festival and Masterworks Festivals in the US and London.
 In 2019, Maestro Sewell returned to guest conduct the City Chamber Orchestra of Hong Kong for the seventh time, in honor of their twentieth anniversary season.

 A native of New Zealand, Maestro Sewell received his music training on the violin, piano and cornet, and began conducting at age 16.
 Six years later, he made his professional opera debut with the Mercury Opera and the Auckland Philharmonia Orchestra.
 Winning the Australian Guarantee Corporation’s Young Achiever’s Award allowed him to further his studies abroad.
 Sewell holds a Master of Music degree with Honors in Conducting from the University of Michigan